LiorItzhak/IntroComputerVisionCourseProject/README.md

 ![png](MD/output_17_11.png)

-As you see, using unsupervised clustering with no preprocessing on the data returns not very good results, also the clustering high dimensional data affecting the time and the complexity of the algorithm.
+As you see, using unsupervised clustering with no preprocessing on the data returns not very good results, also the clustering of high dimensional data is affecting the time and the complexity of the algorithm.

 Later on, I'll demonstrate how the 'distance technique' also helping as preprocessing for clustering tasks.